 A column can be thought of as a vertical line containing cells that all share the same type of information.
 For example, if you have a spreadsheet tracking employee information, each column would contain specific pieces of data about each employee.
 That data might include name, age, position title, salary, etc. Each column should contain only one type of data, however, it can contain multiple pieces of that same type of data (e.g. name column can have John Smith and Jane Doe).

-A row is like the opposite of a column in that it contains cells that all share related information but across different types or categories rather than within them.
+A row is the opposite of a column in that it contains cells that all share related information but across different types or categories rather than within them.
 For example, if you have a spreadsheet tracking employee information your row would track one particular employee’s data across all columns (name, age position title, salary, etc.).
 A row will always contain the same number of cells as there are columns on your spreadsheet or database table.

 Differences between Columns and Rows

-A big difference between columns and rows is that columns are used to organize information in a vertical manner whereas rows are meant to store data horizontally.
+A significant difference between columns and rows is that columns are used to organize information vertically whereas rows are meant to store data horizontally.
 This means that when data is placed into a column, it lines up from top to bottom, whereas when it is placed into a row, the data lines up from left to right.
-Additionally, columns can consist of different kinds of information than what would be included in a row.
+Additionally, columns can contain different kinds of information than what would be included in a row.
 Columns and rows are essential components of data organization, particularly in tables or spreadsheets.
 While they work together to structure and present data, there are key differences between them.
 Let’s explore the distinctions:

 Benefits of Using Columns and Rows in Data Analysis